Augie Wolf

 August Louis "Augie" Wolf (born September 3, 1961) is an American former field athlete known for throwing the shot put.
 He is a graduate of Princeton University.
 He is a former United States indoor shot put national champion, United States outdoor shot put national champion, and an Olympian.
 A member of the Republican Party, he sought the Republican nomination for the U.S. Senate for Connecticut in 2016 against Democratic incumbent Richard Blumenthal.
 He was defeated at the state Republican convention by state representative from Bethel, Dan Carter.

+Early life and education

+Wolf was raised in St. Paul, Minnesota, and is a 1983 graduate of Princeton University.

 Career

 Wolf studied and trained at Princeton University from 1979 to 1983, becoming the record-holder in the Ivy League with a throw of 67-2.
 After training in Leverkusen, Germany, with TSV Bayer 04 he placed 2nd in the 1984 Olympic Trials, earning a spot on the American team at the 1984 Summer Olympics, placing fourth in the shot put competition.
 Wolf won the Indoor National title at the February 1984 USA-Mobil Indoor Track and Field Championship at the Madison Square Garden with a throw of 69 ft 0.75 in.
 He was the 1984 United States National champion.
 Wolf placed fifth at the 1983 World University Games in Edmonton, Alberta, Canada.
 Wolf's career personal bests were 21.73 m in the shot put and 63.73 m in the discus throw.

 During his athletic career, Wolf was involved in one drug testing violation.
 The International Association of Athletics Federations (IAAF) initially banned Wolf for life after ruling he had refused post-match testing on July 7, 1985, in Byrkjelo, Norway.
 Supported by the USA Track & Field Federation, he appealed citing errors in the testing notification.
 The ban was reduced to an eighteen-month suspension and he returned to competition in 1987.